damodaravadhani/DocumentationPSCLI/MigrationGuideEventHub.md

 ## EventHub

 ### New-AzEventHub
-- Output type has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IEventhub`.
+- Output type of the cmdlet has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubAttributes` to `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IEventhub`.
 - `-InputObject` would be removed as it is not supported for Creation operation and is available for use after resource is created.

 ### Set-AzEventHub
-- Input type of parameter `-InputObject` and output type have been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubAttributes` to
+- Input type of parameter `-InputObject` and output type of the cmdlet have been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IEventhub`.
 CaptureDescription class data members would be flattened and would directly be accessible as data members within Microsoft.`Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IEventhub`.
 Please refer to example on top to know more.